 Codestream – for easily sharing code-level knowledge

 In addition to an uninterrupted focus, the efficient sharing of knowledge is essential to productivity development.
-In order to produce valuable work it is crucial to streamline workflows and activities across your own bubble.
+In order to produce valuable work, it is crucial to streamline workflows and activities across your own bubble.
 Fortunately, Codestream takes effort and frustration out of code reviews for all your discussions about code.

 With Codestream, you can talk to a team about code without using a pull request to support each programming language.
 Just highlight a block of code and enter a comment to help resolve the problem intuitively.
-By allowing developers to directly discuss code in the environment, Codestream helps to solve problems regularly in the productive group – which will ultimately strengthen the quality of the code base.
+By allowing developers to directly discuss code in the environment, Codestream helps to solve problems regularly in the productive group – which will ultimately strengthen the quality of the codebase.

 f.lux – for giving your eyes a break

 You simply have to say what type of illumination you have and where you live and it will automatically handle the rest.
 If sunset is detected, f.lux will simulate your display’s indoor light, and adjust the set-up to sunlight settings if it detects Sunrise.
-All can be adjusted to fit your workflow to choose colors that help you to stay alert.
+All can be adjusted to fit your workflow to choose colours that help you to stay alert.

 Walrus.ai – automate your QA testing